abyssox/opentrashmail/README.md

 ## Testing webhooks

-Use the included test script for quick verification:
+Quickly verify your setup using the included test script:

 ```bash
 # Simple test